Telling Stories for Common Sense Zero-Shot Action Recognition: Experimental Details

 \subsection{The Zero-Shot and Generalized Zero-Shot Settings}

-Let $S$ be the training set of seen classes. $S$ is composed of tuples $\left( x, y, a(y) \right)$, where $x$ represents the spatiotemporal features of a video, $y$ represents the class label in the set of $Y_{S}$ seen class labels, and $a(y)$ denotes the category-specific semantic representation of class $y$, which is either manually annotated or computed automatically, for example using word2vec~\cite{word2vec} or the proposed \embedding.
+Let $S$ be the training set of seen classes. $S$ is composed of tuples $\left( x, y, a(y) \right)$, where $x$ represents the spatiotemporal features of a video, $y$ represents the class label in the set of $Y_{S}$ seen class labels, and $a(y)$ denotes the category-specific semantic representation of class $y$, which is either manually annotated or computed automatically, for example using word2vec~\cite{word2vec} or the proposed Stories~.

 Let $U$ be the set of pairs $ \left (u, a(u)\right)$, where $u$ is a class in the set of unseen classes $Y_{U}$ and $a(u)$ are the corresponding semantic representations.
 The seen $Y_S$ and the unseen classes $Y_U$ do not overlap.

 In the ZS setting, given an input video, the task is to predict a class label in the unseen classes, such as $f_{ZSL}:X\rightarrow Y_{U}$.
 In the generalized zero-shot (GSZ) setting, given an input video, the task is to predict a class label in the union of the seen and unseen classes, as $f_{GZSL}:X\rightarrow Y_{S}\cup Y_{U}$.